prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the character escaping scheme that will be requested when scraping
+<p>nameEscapingScheme specifies the character escaping scheme that will be requested when scraping
 for metric and label names that do not conform to the legacy Prometheus character set.</p>
 <p>It requires Prometheus &gt;= v3.4.0.</p>